-The Foundation says the biggest time you’ll feel “dips” in your energy are in the middle of the night (between 2 a.m. and 4 a.m.) and post-lunchtime, from 1 p.m. to 3 p.m.
-They also say that if you’re pretty much caught up on rest the lull in energy won’t be as noticeable as it will if you’re sleep deprived.
+The Foundation says the biggest time one will feel “dips” in energy are in the middle of the night (between 2 a.m. and 4 a.m.) and post-lunchtime, from 1 p.m. to 3 p.m.
+They also say that if one is pretty much caught up on rest the lull in energy won’t be as noticeable as it will if one is sleep-deprived.

 Dr. Gurprit Lall, of the University’s Medway School of Pharmacy, and the other members of the research team looked at alterations in one of the pathways in the part of the brain controlling circadian rhythms, writes Martin Herrema in a report from the University of Kent.

 “They found that a glutamate receptor (NMDA), used to transmit light information, became less effective in resetting the circadian clock as part of the aging process,” writes Herrema.
 “This structural change in the glutamate receptor was responsible for the decline in light response observed… The aging SCN suffers from a structural reorganisation of its light receiving components; which ultimately impair its function in setting and maintaining a stable circadian rhythm.”

 Translation: As we get older, the area of our brain that controls our sleep/wake cycles changes structurally and becomes less sensitive to light.
 This impacts our ability to regulate our circadian rhythm and sleep/wake cycle, thus making it harder to sleep as we age.